VolleyManagement/volley-management/docs/adr/0007-follow-optimistic-concurrency.md

 Storage layer has some indication of 'row version' for each record which changes every time the change to the record is made.
 When write operation happens it checks for row version match beforehand.

-* ✔ Has better perfromance
+* ✔ Has better performance
 * ✔ Azure Table Storage uses Optimistic concurrency model
 * ❌ our business logic will have to take this into account